AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 # Perform A/B Tests with Target

-Learn how to perform A/B test in your mobile apps with Platform Mobile SDK and Adobe Target.
+Learn how to perform A/B tests in your mobile apps with Platform Mobile SDK and Adobe Target.

-Target provides everything you need to tailor and personalize your customers' experiences.
+Target provides everything that you must tailor and personalize your customers' experiences.
 Target helps you maximize revenue on your web and mobile sites, apps, social media, and other digital channels.
 The focus in this tutorial is on the A/B test functionality of Target.
-See [A/B Test overview](https://experienceleague.adobe.com/docs/target/using/activities/abtest/test-ab.html?lang=en) for more information.
+See the [A/B Test overview](https://experienceleague.adobe.com/docs/target/using/activities/abtest/test-ab.html?lang=en) for more information.

-Before you perform A/B tests with Target Premium, you must ensure that the proper configurations and integrations are in place.
+Before you can perform A/B tests with Target Premium, you must ensure that the proper configurations and integrations are in place.

 >[!NOTE]
 >
->This lesson is optional and only applies to Adobe Target Premium users looking to perform A/B tests
+>This lesson is optional and only applies to Adobe Target Premium users looking to perform A/B tests.

 ## Prerequisites

 * Successfully built and run app with SDKs installed and configured.
-* Access to Adobe Target Premium with permissions, properly configured roles, workspaces and properties as described [here](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/property-channel.html?lang=en).
+* Access to Adobe Target Premium with permissions, properly configured roles, workspaces, and properties as described [here](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/property-channel.html?lang=en).
-  You should be able to use Target Standard as well, but the tutorial uses a number of advanced concepts (for example Target properties) which are uniqe to Target Premium.
+  You should be able to use Target Standard as well, but the tutorial uses some advanced concepts (for example Target properties) which are unique to Target Premium.

 ## Learning objectives

-In this lesson, you will:
+In this lesson, you will

 * Update your Edge configuration for Target integration.
 * Update your tag property with the Journey Optimizer - Decisioning extension.